USDA-SCINet/scinet-workbooks/workbooks/_contribute/components/overview.md

 <div class="usa-accordion" >

-{% include accordion title="Concepts, Technology, or Applications Options" class="secondary" controls="list-components" rm-a=true %}
+{% include accordion title="Including a custom list" class="secondary" controls="list-components" rm-a=true %}
 <div id="list-components" class="accordion_content" markdown="1" hidden>

   *  **Objectives**: Main learning goals the tutorial is aiming to accomplish.
 Limit to 3 or 4.
-  *  **Concepts**: Specific high level concepts that are included in the tutorial
-  *  **Technologies**: Different tools/technologies used in the tutorial.
   *  **Applications**: Applications for the knowledge learned in the tutorial
   *  **Nomenclature**: Terms and definitions
   *  **Materials**: Files, pdfs, etc used in the tutorial.